RIFLES PART 2:

 Finnish use: Main rifle model for Finnish cavalry during World War 2.

-Finnish M/27 infantry rifle was unsuitable for cavalry use.
-Main problems were the sling its arrangement and length, which were not appropriate for cavalry use.
-Sling arrangement was modified (like earlier with some M/91 cavalry rifles) to be similar as in earlier Mauser M/98a.
-Because of this front parts of stock had to be redesigned and new barrel, which was only 520-mm was introduced to production.
-2,000 rifle barrels needed for these cavalry rifles were included to order of 35,000 rifle barrels (for M/27 infantry rifle) barrels (which were ordered from Tikkakoski once again).
-Weapons Depot 1 (AV1) assembled these rifles with Tikkakoski barrels between 1934 - 1935 and soon all these rifles were given to Cavalry Brigade.
-Also VKT (Valtion Kivääritehdas = State Rifle Factory) manufactured bit over 200 barrels for M/27 cavalry rifles in year 1937.
-Weapons Depot 1 in Helsinki assembled also these rifles with VKT-barrels.
+While being officially referred by Finnish military as cavalry rifle (ratsuväenkivääri) this rifle was in fact a carbine and the only Mosin-Nagant carbine officially built for Finnish military in any real numbers.
+The backstory for íts development started from infantry rifle M/27 being considered poorly suited for cavalry use.
+Its main issues for cavalry use were the sling arrangement and length of the rifle.
+To solve the prolem sling arrangement was modified (just like with some M/91 cavalry rifles earlier) to be similar in style as in Mauser M/98a rifles, which Finnish cavalry had used earlier.
+Because of this front parts of rifle stock had to be redesigned and new barrel, which was only 520-mm long, was introduced to production.
+2,000 rifle barrels needed for these cavalry rifles were included to order of 35,000 rifle barrels (for M/27 infantry rifle) barrels (which as before were ordered from Tikkakoski Factory).
+Weapons Depot 1 (AV1) in Helsinki built the cavalry rifles between 1934 - 1935 by using the rifle barrels that Tikkakoski had delivered and soon after all these rifles were issued to Cavalry unit of Finnish Army.
+Year 1937 VKT (Valtion Kivääritehdas = State Rifle Factory) manufactured additional bit over 200 rifle barrels for M/27 cavalry rifles.
+Weapons Depot 1 in Helsinki took care assembling also these rifles equipped with VKT-barrels.
+Hence the total production of this rifle model was only about 2,200 rifles.

-During World War 2 cavalry rifles M/27 were the main weaponry of Finnish cavalry and participated in heavy fighting in frontline.
-However wear down and getting replaced with submachineguns decreased number of these rifles in front-line all the time.
-In summer of 1944 Cavalry Brigade suffered heavy losses in battles fought in islands of Viipuri Gulf.
-Presumably a high large number of M/27 cavalry rifles were lost in these battles (the last method of getting off the islands was often swimming - and nobody could swim with rifle very long).
-During demobilisation of autumn 1944 most of these rifles wrecked, the last remaining were sold to United States in 1960 through Interarms.
-Nowadays Finnish cavalry rifles M/27 are very rare and highly valued by collectors.
+During World War 2 cavalry rifles M/27 was the standard rifle model of Finnish cavalry and saw heavy frontline combat repeatedly.
+Due hard combat use the total number of remaining cavalry rifles m/27 got smaller and smaller.
+In summer of 1944 Cavalry Brigade suffered heavy losses during battles fought in islands of Viipurinlahti Gulf.
+What is known suggests that large number of M/27 cavalry rifles were lost in these battles.
+The last method of getting off the islands when they were lost was often swimming - and nobody could swim much of a distance with a rifle.
+During demobilization of autumn 1944 remaining cavalry rifles m/27 were gathered to Weapons Depot 3, which found 923 of them to be in such a poor condition, that they were ordered to be scrapped.
+The last remaining 304 rifles were sold to United States in year 1960 through Interarms.
+Nowadays Finnish cavalry rifles M/27 are very rare and highly valued collector's items.

 7,62 mm Military Rifle M/28, "Suojeluskuntain Pystykorva":